KHAJAMOINUDDINKHADRI/InvoiceDashboard_UI/README.md

 # Invoice Dashboard UI

-A modern, responsive dashboard for managing invoices built with React, TypeScript, and Tailwind CSS.
+A modern dashboard for managing invoices built with React, TypeScript, and Tailwind CSS.

 ## Features

 - View income trends with interactive charts
 - Manage invoices with different statuses
 - Filter and sort invoices
-- Responsive design for mobile and desktop
+- Responsive design for mobile
 - Clean and intuitive user interface

 ## Tech Stack